- The Academic Program

 - Evaluation by a physician or professional counselor, coordinated through our school counselor;

-- Mandated alcohol/drug intervention (specifics are on file in counselor’s and principal’s offices);
+- Mandated alcohol/drug intervention (specifics are on file in counselor’s and division head’s offices);

 - Education concerning alcohol and other drug issues;